Keto Rum Balls

 • Butter– Salted and melted.
 You can also use dairy free butter.

-• Cocoa powder– Unsweetened cocoa powder or for a richer flavor, you can use dark cocoa powder.
+• Cocoa powder– Unsweetened cocoa powder or dark cocoa powder for a richer flavor.

 • Powdered sugar– Keep it keto by using sugar free powdered sugar